-The Sustainability Commissioner can provide support to campus sustainability efforts in a number of ways including: taking up the concerns of students, promoting the Green Fund, coalition-building between student environmental groups and helping promote their work to the campus community; and proactively creating new spaces and opportunities for sustainability activism to flourish within and outside of SSMU.
+The Sustainability Commissioners contribute to sustainability efforts on campus in a number of ways: they take up the concerns of students, promote the use of the Environment Fund for new projects, and focus on coalition-building between student environmental groups and the campus community.
+They also help to create new spaces and opportunities for sustainability activism within and outside of the university.

 If you have any ideas, questions, or concerns, please don’t hesitate to reach out to them at firstname.lastname@example.org!

 For more information such as resources, on-campus sustainability groups, policies, funding, and upcoming events, check out the SSMU Environment website at: